synnaxlabs/synnax/docs/tech/rfc/0020-240613-engineering-workflow.md

 Server candidate builds are tagged and released with the tags `synnax-vX.Y.Z-rc`.
 Additional installation instructions are added to the user facing documentation for easy installation of candidate builds.
-The server release CI is automatically modified to correctly tag and release builds merged to `dev` and `main`.
+The server release CI is automatically modified to correctly tag and release builds merged to `rc` and `main`.

 ### 3.1 - Console candidate builds